-- Asynchronous RPC notifications.
-This method enables the client to make an asynchronous remote procedure call (RPC) call to the server; the server does not complete the RPC call until there is a notification for the session. - Push notifications.
+Asynchronous RPC notifications.
+This method enables the client to make an asynchronous remote procedure call (RPC) call to the server; the server does not complete the RPC call until there is a notification for the session.

+- Asynchronous notifications via HTTP extensions, as described in [MS-OXCMAPIHTTP]. - Push notifications.
 This method relies on a callback address being registered with the server, so that User Datagram Protocol (UDP) datagrams can be sent to the callback address when pending notifications exist. - The RopPending ROP ([MS-OXCROPS] section 2.2.14.3).
 This ROP is included in the EcDoRpcExt2 method call response if there are pending notifications on the server and the details of the notification do not fit in the response buffer.